nalndamktplace/marketplace/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+# Firing Up
+Steps to get the project running on Localhost

+## React App
+1. To start react app: `npm start`

+## Blockchain
+1. Navigate to `src/` directory: `cd src/`
+2. To initiate blockhain: `npx hardhat node`
+3. To deploy blockhain: `npx hardhat run scripts/deploy.js --network localhost`

 # Assets

-All the assets (icons &amp; images) have been added to the project and can be found at
+All the assets (icons &amp; images) added to the project and can be found at

 Icons
 `./src/assets/icons`